philkeys/backbone-tunes/README.md

-# backbone-tunes
+# Backbone Scaffold

-Practice setting up a backbone application via a music app
+A simple repository to help beginners scaffold a basic backbone web application / website.
+Please feel free to contribute!